 In today’s globally connected marketplace, smart businesses are finding unique and innovative ways to better connect borrowers and investors, and borrowers to each other.
 One such way is through the use of “peer networking”.
 With peer networking, each individual client is given access to the same wealth of information, data, services and privileges as every other client.
 This access creates a better-informed, more competitive whole that, in turn, leads to an up-to-date, more competent individual.
 Through the equal sharing of access to services, everyone benefits.
 One such company helping to bring clients together is Lending Club.

-Lending Club is a publicly traded peer-to-peer lending business based in San Francisco, California.
-Founded in 2006, it was a pioneer in the peer-to-peer lending marketplace and the first personal finance institution to offer securities (any financial asset which may be traded) backed by the Securities and Exchange Commission.
-Even today, it is the world’s largest peer-to-peer lending business, and under the guidance of current CEO Renaud Laplanche it helped to facilitate over $7 billion dollars in loans since its inception; its current stock is valued at an impressive $17.22 and rising!
+Lending Club is a publicly traded peer lending business based in San Francisco, California.
+Founded in 2006, it was a pioneer in the peer lending marketplace and the first personal finance institution to offer securities (any financial asset which may be traded) backed by the Securities and Exchange Commission.
+Even today, it is the world’s largest peer lending business, and under the guidance of current CEO Renaud Laplanche it helped to facilitate over $7 billion dollars in loans since its inception; its current stock is valued at an impressive $17.22 and rising!

 Unlike more traditional peer networking, what is being shared is not only information and data, but risk.
 Lending Club is an online marketplace that allows borrowers to not only meet with investors, but also allows borrowers to join together.
 In this way, instead of having to go “all in”, a borrower can decide to only invest in a small percentage of a single loan (starting at an affordable $25), or spread out their investment across small portions of multiple loans.
 With several borrowers backing a single loan, they can maximize the benefits while mitigating the risks.